 The worst thing you can do is spend six months creating this long course, and then only AFTER figure out who wants to buy it and how you’re going to sell it and at what price points.

-Instead, your very first step should be thinking about WHO is going to buy your course and what sort of transformation it provides.
+Instead, your very first step should be thinking about WHO is going to buy your course.
+Another is what sort of transformation it provides.

-If you’re wanting to sell a high-ticket course, you have to go BEYOND a skill and task-based course.
+If you want to sell a high-ticket course, you have to go BEYOND a skill and task-based course.
 Yes, simply teaching someone a coding language (without any REAL emphasis on how learning this skill will change their life) might work for a cheap $10 Udemy course, it is NOT enough to sell a pricier program.

 Go further than “I will teach you about Machine learning” or “I will help you master Python”.
 How will this course really benefit them and create change in the participant’s life?